 Since literature is an element of Right off the Bat, we see James’s endlessly modulated-international theme of naive U.S. citizen encountering more worldly European, whether female and male, male and female, or same-gender, as in some form paralleling, if not quite defining, the short London series and how it will play.
 MLB injects itself into the heart of a more worldly cricket world.

-Alexis de Tocqueville observed that U.S. democracy would devolve into bric-a-brac, the merely trivial.
+Alexis de Tocqueville observed that U.S. democracy ran a risk of settling into a kind of despotic bric-a-brac.
 Charles Dickens could not abide the U.S. and slandered it.
-Jaundiced Mark Twain wrote The Innocents Abroad and later A Tramp Abroad.
-James comes down on the side of de Tocqueville in The American Scene.
+Jaundiced Mark Twain wrote The Innocents Abroad and later A Tramp [not “Trump”] Abroad.
+James thinks in the way of de Tocqueville thro The American Scene.

 OK, the writers, the observers and framers, have had their say.
 Since London skipped out of baseball as a Summer Olympics sport, it is only fitting some of the best pros (not prose) will treat Brits to the best baseball has to offer.
 It’s the players’ turn to create a narrative.